How to Calculate Tax Liability When Selling Your Investment Property

 Decreasing the Tax Basis:

 Owners of investment real estate that includes a building or structure need to decrease the property’s tax basis, which affects the calculation of the second form of gain known as “depreciation recapture.”
 The primary method to decrease the tax basis is through an annual depreciation deduction.
 This deduction is subtracted from the tax basis each year and is treated as a tax expense that offsets income.
-However, it is important to note that depreciation is eventually recaptured at the time of sale.
-Despite the initial decrease in tax basis and the subsequent increase in tax costs, the depreciation deduction reduces the investor’s annual taxable income and lowers the income tax due during the ownership years.
-It’s worth mentioning that annual depreciation is mandatory, and depreciation recapture is charged based on the total amount of available depreciation throughout the ownership period, regardless of whether depreciation expenses were recorded.
-Additionally, easements, certain insurance reimbursements, and other tax deductions like personal property deductions can also contribute to decreasing the tax basis.
+While depreciation reduces the tax basis and increases tax costs at sale, it reduces annual taxable income and lowers the income tax due during the ownership years.

 Step 3: Calculate Taxable Gain